alx-sch/NewtonFractal-ISPC/README.md

 ---

-### Configuration Constants (`define.hpp`)
+### Configuration Constants

-This central header file acts as the primary configuration point for the visualization.
+The header file `define.hpp` acts as the primary configuration point for the visualization.
 By modifying the constants within this file, users can **tweak the visual outcome of the fractal**.

 Key parameters defined here include: